allegro/php-protobuf/README.md

 /* do some cool stuff with protobuf-encoded $packed */
 ```

-### Dumping
+### Debugging

 There might be situations you need to investigate what an actual content of a given message is.
 What `var_dump` gives on a message instance is somewhat obscure.

 The `ProtobufMessage` class comes with `dump` method which prints out a message content to the standard output.
-It takes one optional argument specifying whether you want to dump only fields thar are set.
-By default it dumps only set fields.
+It takes one optional argument specifying whether you want to dump only set fields (by default it dumps only set fields).
 Pass `false` as an argument to dump all fields.
 Format it produces is similar to `var_dump`.

+Alternatively you can use `printDebugString()` method which produces output in protocol buffers text format.

 IDE Helper and Auto-Complete Support
 ------------------------------------